Best Amazon Prime Day gaming deals 2022

-Best Amazon Prime Day gaming deals 2022Here's the best PS5, Xbox, and Nintendo Switch Prime Day gaming deals and other discounts.
+Best Amazon Prime Day gaming deals 2022Here's day two's best PS5, Xbox, and Nintendo Switch Prime Day gaming deals and other discounts.

-Amazon Prime Day 2022 has officially landed!
-The annual 48-hour sale is running from the 12th July through until midnight on 13th July.
+Amazon Prime Day 2022 is in full swing!
+We're now on day two of the annual 48-hour sale, meaning you have until midnight tonight to make the most of the Prime Day savings.
 There are discounts across thousands of products, including plenty of big savings on tech and gaming.

+Prime members can also get £9 free when you top up with £80 of Amazon credit if you haven't used Amazon credit before.

 The huge amount of offers can be a little overwhelming, but you’ll be pleased to know our deal hunters are sharing the biggest Prime Day discounts on consoles, games and accessories in this handy guide.
 We've already spotted some great price reductions on PlayStation, Xbox and Nintendo Switch games and accessories, along with savings on PC peripherals like headsets and mice.
 We've also rounded up some bargains for SSDs, SD cards, and 4K TVs, too.